 Has this ever happened you?
 You wake up, feel amazing but your morning fasting blood sugars, are at their highest?
 I’m sure you’re wondering, how could this be?
 Surely after a whole night of fasting, blood sugars should be at their lowest?!
-Don’t worry, you haven’t demolished a donut in your sleep or eaten a million spiders.
+Don’t worry, you haven’t demolished a donut or eaten a million spiders in your sleep.

 This is a completely normal physiological response as a result of our circadian rhythm.
 It is know as the dawn phenomenon and its purpose it to kick the body into wake up mode.